ExpediaGroup/graphql-kotlin/docs/spring-server/spring-overview.md

 is a Spring Boot auto-configuration library that automatically configures beans required to start up a reactive GraphQL web server.

 This library is built on a [Spring WebFlux (reactive)](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) stack which is a non-blocking alternative to a traditional [Spring Web MVC (servlet)](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) based stack.
 Since both frameworks utilize different threading models they cannot and should not be intermixed.
 When building a GraphQL server using `graphql-kotlin-spring-server` all your queries and mutations should follow one of the supported [asynchronous execution models](https://expediagroup.github.io/graphql-kotlin/docs/execution/async-models).

 ## Setup

-### Creating a Spring Server

 The simplest way to create a new Kotlin Spring Boot app is by generating one using [Spring Initializr.](https://start.spring.io/)